Aagam2020/Shahportfolio/final_project_Aagam3.md

 # Depression in the U.S.: A Silent Crisis Among Students

 ## **Introduction**
-The project, **"Depression in the U.S.: A Silent Crisis Among Students,"** aims to analyze the prevalence of major depressive episodes among U.S. young adults, with a specific focus on students.
-The project identifies trends and disparities in mental health based on age, gender, and race/ethnicity.
-By focusing on actionable solutions tailored to students, the project provides a roadmap for addressing mental health challenges at their roots.
+My project aims to analyze the prevalence of major depressive episodes among U.S. young adults, with a specific focus on students.
+I have identified trends and disparities in mental health based on age, gender, and race/ethnicity.
+By focusing on actionable solutions tailored to students, it provides a roadmap for addressing mental health challenges at their roots.

-The final deliverable is an interactive, narrative-driven report published on Shorthand.
-It integrates visualizations created in Tableau and outlines data-backed insights and recommendations for students and educational institutions.

 ---

 ## **Audience**
-After discussions with my professor and feedback from other students during the in-class critique, the audience focus shifted exclusively to students.
+After discussions with the professor and feedback from other students during the in-class critique, I shifted the audience focus exclusively to students.
 This adjustment was made to target a specific demographic most affected by depression (ages 18–25) and to create solutions relevant to their needs.
-The project now addresses:
+My project now addresses:
 1. **Students**: Young adults navigating challenges such as academic stress, social pressures, and financial instability.
 2. **Student Leaders**: Those advocating for mental health awareness on campuses.
 3. **Educational Institutions**: Colleges and universities striving to provide better mental health support.